Fall, Spring, Academic Year

 Please call the Study Abroad office (1111 University Capitol Centre) at 319-335-0353 to set up an appointment, or email Cory with any questions at firstname.lastname@example.org.

-The application deadline for the fall semester is March 15 and October 15 for the spring semester.
+The application deadline for the spring semester is October 8.

 Website for visiting students